towolf/towolf.github.com/docs/DownloadPsychtoolbox.markdown

 optional 'flavor' parameter.

-If you want to download older versions of Psychtoolbox than 3.0.10, e.g., version 3.0.9, use the DownloadLegacyPsychtoolbox\(\) function instead of this function.
+If you want to download older versions of Psychtoolbox than 3.0.10, e.g., version 3.0.9, use the DownloadLegacyPsychtoolbox() function instead of this function.

 On Mac OSX, all parameters are optional.
 On MS-Windows and GNU/Linux, the first parameter "targetdirectory" with the path to the installation target directory is required.
-The "targetdirectory" name may not contain any white space, otherwise download will fail with mysterious error messages\!
+The "targetdirectory" name may not contain any white space, otherwise download will fail with mysterious error messages!

-On OSX, your working copy of the Psychtoolbox will be placed in either your /Applications or your /Users/Shared folder \(depending on permissions and your preference\), or you may specify a 'targetdirectory', as you prefer.
+On OSX, your working copy of the Psychtoolbox will be placed in either your /Applications or your /Users/Shared folder (depending on permissions and your preference), or you may specify a 'targetdirectory', as you prefer.

 On Microsoft Windows, you must specify the full path, including